Role of Glaciers in the Green Economy: A Global and Islamic Perspective

 Glacier Regions Experiencing Ice Loss

 Scientific observations show that glacier retreat is occurring across many regions of the world.
+Our region is part of what scientists call the 'Third Pole.'
+These glaciers in the Hindu Kush and Himalayas are the lifeblood of the Indus River system, sustaining millions of lives through irrigation and hydropower.
 Mountain ranges and polar regions have experienced significant ice loss over recent decades.

 Some of the major glacier regions facing mass loss include: